Pangolin BEYOND Advanced

 Finally, the expression always returns nil

-reason, it doesn’t matter what you choose in the MIDI Output, Message,
+(For the same reason, it doesn’t matter what you choose in the MIDI Output, Message,

 Once you have this expression saved, try playing a track on the Master Player, adjust the pitch fader, and watch BEYOND smoothly and precisely track the BPM of the music being played.